You use your radio every day. You need it to be reliable and also easy to use.

 Before choosing a Tetrapol or TETRA radio, check that it meets these 10 usability criteria.
 You will be more likely to choose an easy to use radio.

 If you’re looking at how to buy TETRA radios for your organization or for your network, this document is a good place to start.
 Download this eBook and learn to write your radio RFP/RFQ so you'll get what you really need:

-Editor’s note: This post was first published in November 2015 and has since been updated for accuracy and comprehensiveness.
+Editor’s note: This post was first published in November 2015 and has been updated in June 2017 for accuracy and comprehensiveness.